Back Pain in General

 If you haven’t experienced back pain in the past, count yourself lucky.
-NIH studies indicate that about 79% of the population will have back pain in some form or another during the course of their lifetime.
-In adolescence about 30% will have lower back pain but of those that do, 88% will have lower back pain in later years, so early back pain is a predictor of chronic back pain.
+NIH studies indicate that about 79% of the population will have back pain in some form during their lifetime.
+In adolescence about 30% will have lower back pain.
+Of those, 88% will have lower back pain in later years, so early back pain is a predictor of the chronic condition.

-Many back pain problems are of the acute nature where the pain comes on suddenly but then goes away within a short time.
-When the pain is more serious, it will linger for days or even weeks.
-The next aspect is where the back pain becomes more chronic and stays around for months at a time before the cycle is broken.
+Many back problems are acute, where the pain comes on suddenly but then goes away within a short time.
+When the problem is more serious, it will linger for days or even weeks.
+When the back pain becomes more chronic pain stays around for months at a time before the cycle is broken.

 Other treatments are available.
-Non-steroidal anti-inflammatories help to reduce swelling in the area, but they cause damage to kidney and liver function over the long term.
-Muscle relaxers and pain killers will help you get through the episode, but they do nothing to restore normal motion to the deranged joint.
-Surgical intervention is not a consideration for most back pain sufferers because the condition is not serious enough (yet) to warrant such a dramatic intervention.
+Non-steroidal anti-inflammatories help to reduce swelling in the area, but can damage to kidneys and liver over the long term.
+Muscle relaxers and pain killers help you through an episode, but they don’t restore normal motion to a deranged joint.
+Surgical intervention is a consideration but many times the condition is not serious enough (yet) to warrant such an intervention.

 Why wait until the pain and joint derangement have gotten so bad that permanent changes have occurred.
-Adjustments are simple and very cost effective in the treatment of back pain.
+Adjustments are simple and very cost effective in the treatment.
 It’s worth an evaluation in the early stages of the problem, don’t you think?

 - Headaches & Migraines

 - Neck Pain

 - Carpal Tunnel Syndrome